Information for International Applicants

 Connecticut Board of Examiners for Nursing

-Completion of the online MS in Nursing degree program, or completion of the MS portion of the BSN-DNP program, meets educational requirements to sit for national specialty certification in the chosen advanced
+Completion of the online MS in Nursing program, or the MS portion of the BSN-DNP program, meets educational requirements to sit for national specialty certification in the chosen advanced practice specialty track and to apply for an APRN license in Connecticut.

 Connecticut Department of Public Health (Dental Hygiene)